drand/drand/demo/README.md

 go build && ./demo -build
 ```

-You can stop the demo by CTRL-C when ever you want.
+You can stop the demo by CTRL-C whenever you want.

 ## Fetching randomness

 You can fetch randomness by running the command written out by the demo.

 ## Inspecting nodes

-All temporary files are written to `/tmp/drand-demo`.
+All temporary files are written to `/tmp/drand-full`.
 You can inspect the private key, share, group and log of all nodes in
-`/tmp/drand-demo/node-X/`.
+`/tmp/drand-full/node-X/`.